ultimate271/notes/gibson/neuromancer04.md

 # FOUR

+## Case jumps into Molly's body and learn's about the Panther Moderns

+### Case jumps into Molly's body as she is walking to a client
 CASE SAT IN the loft with the dermatrodes strapped across his forehead, watching motes dance in the diluted sunlight that filtered through the grid overhead.
 A countdown was in progress in one corner of the monitor screen.